marduklev/skin.swan-alpha/swan_info.md

      * there ~~is~~ will be an option to focus the filter button by pressing menu / m key

+##  OSD / VIDEOPLAYBACK
+ * OSD-Controls has optional autoclose : disable osd with timeout by click at playback controls (0 - 9 seconds) - can be set in Skinsettings Section
+ * OSD-Info will fade out after 5 seconds idle time (not optional at current state ) when playback gets paused

+ * when OSD Controls have focus - if click up : you'll focus the OSD SeekSlider Control,to move forward / back with left right
+ * when OSD Controls have focus - if click down : you'll open the videofullscreeninfo window which shows some additional info (cast, media Flags, discart) , video will paused on opening

+ * if OSD active and press 'i' key 'Action(info)' - you'll toggle the osd info / Show Plot On/Off
+ * if OSD is not active and press 'i' key 'Action(info)' - you'll Open the videofullscreeninfo window

 ## section
 ## section